skybo053/TileEd/README.md

         "col": <Which column this tile is in>, "image-name": <Name of your image>,
         "solid": <true or false>,
-        "events": <An array of any events associated with this tile, i.e. moves character position, random encounter, hidden item, etc.> }
+        "events": <An array of fully qualified class names for any tile events associated with this tile, i.e. moves character position, random encounter, hidden item, etc.> }
     },